 His current research focuses on developing computational microscopy approaches for functional fluorescence imaging, with a particular interest in neuronal voltage imaging.

 He received his MSci degree (with BSc) in physics in 2014, an MRes in neurotechnology in 2015, and his PhD in 2019.

-et al., 2020, Comparing volumetric reconstruction algorithms for light field imaging of high signal-to-noise ratio neuronal calcium transients
+et al., 2020, Comparing synthetic refocusing to deconvolution for the extraction of neuronal calcium transients from light-fields

 et al., 2020, Subcellular resolution 3D light field imaging with genetically encoded voltage indicators, Neurophotonics, Vol:7, ISSN:2329-4248